diversityabroad/iscraper-client/README.md

 2)  Set the following variables in settings.py

-The search engine needs to be set
+  2a)The search engine needs to be set

     SMARTSEARCH_AVAILABLE_ENGINES = [
         {'NAME':'google',